To obtain the F12 correction to the MP2 energy, the data group $rir12 must be added to the control file. A typical run will include the input:

 $ricc2 mp2 energy only scsIn this case, the SCS parameters cos=6/5 and css=1/3 are used.
 Also individual scaling factors for the same-spin and opposite-spin contributions may be defined, see Section 9.6.

-For open-shell calculations, two choices of the examp fixed
+For open-shell calculations, two choices of the examp fixed method

 are available.
 These are controled by a keyword in the $rir12 data group